Hoyasumii/avengers-endgame/README.md

 ROCKET: Morag's a planet.
 Quill was a person.

 SCOTT LANG: A planet?
-Like i
+Like in